frozenLake/Kingdom-Duels-OCG-Sets/README.md

 That is meant for images to be directly referenced by Tabletop Simulator, allowing for live updates, before this is completely converted into a full addon.

 ## What are the Holographic Overlays for?
 If, by chance, we ever start using full on Unity Asset Bundles for individual cards, the holographic overlays would help define what parts of a card's image should have the holographic shimmer.
+The brighter the pixel, the stronger the holographic effect should be on that part of the card.